Swyampatel/Fake-News-Analyzer/README.md

 ## Conclusion

 This project demonstrates my ability to build full-stack applications that integrate machine learning, web scraping, and data visualization.
-It highlights my problem-solving skills and adaptability, making me a strong candidate for roles requiring expertise in data science, machine learning, and frontend-backend integration.
+It highlights my problem-solving skills and adaptability, making me a strong candidate for roles requiring expertise in data science, machine learning, and frontend-backend integration